 No Recommendations 1 We recommend that the appropriate national regulators ie the Council of Financial Regulators ("CFR") and ACCC be requested to develop the minimum conditions for safe and effective competition for eConveyancing leveraging off the work done in relation to the ASX.
 We recommend that any investigation by the national regulators involve consultation with the affected regulators.
 These are the registrars and revenue offices currently actively using eConveyancing, and others that may be likely to progress in the near future.
-We recommend they consider the work done to date in this IGA Review, the work done by the Working Groups in the NSW interoperability process, and the outcome of the IPART pricing review regarding costs of achieving interoperability.
+We recommend they consider the work done to date in this IGA Review and the work done by the Working Groups in the NSW interoperability process.
 Further consultation should occur with identified subscribers in all active jurisdictions and the financial institutions that facilitate payment and settlement.
-We recommend that there be a two-year moratorium on the issue of any further approvals for ELNOs while the national regulators develop the minimum conditions and interoperability models are assessed against in accordance with those conditions.
-Paragraphs 5.72 to 5.80 2 We recommend the establishment of a new corporate body to provide nationally focused skills and resources, and that funding be raised from property buyers and sellers, with state and territory governments continuing their contributions and with ELNOs and perhaps subscribers meeting the direct costs attributed to oversight of their operations.
-Paragraphs 1.23 and 7.0 3 We recommend changes to the category One approval process for applicant ELNOs so that business plan requirements include evidence that costs are understood, and adequate finances are in place, including those costs to meet all regulatory requirements and payment connections to financial institutions.
-It may be sensible to provide the information to the identified national regulators and the appropriate revenue office(s) to get their assessment on whether the financial allowance made is adequate.
-Paragraph 6.14
+We also recommend that the costs of interoperability be considered for all participants nationally in assessing interoperability models.
+We recommend that there be a two-year moratorium on the issue of any further approvals for ELNOs while the national regulators develop the minimum conditions and interoperability models are assessed in accordance with those conditions.
+The moratorium is not intended to apply to ELNOs with existing approvals.
+If the minimum conditions were developed, and an interoperability model were proposed (that the appropriate regulators determined met the conditions) in less than two years ARNECC could decide to shorten the time frame.
+Noting that the ACCC has recently completed a report on eConveyancing market reform, it may be beneficial to commission regular market reviews (perhaps every two years) to assist in future policy making and operational requirements.
+Paragraphs 5.75 to 5.94 Stakeholder feedback Most of the stakeholders that commented on this recommendation supported it and the concept of a national approach is strongly supported.
+Those that did not support the recommendation were concerned that the delay in determining the conditions and an appropriate interoperability model (if any) would inhibit competition.
+While we acknowledge this impact, we note that eConveyancing is first and foremost a government mandated or licenced system, and it is of paramount importance that it does not impose additional risk on citizens in what is for many a major life investment.
+Following this feedback, we modified this recommendation to include the potential to shorten the moratorium time period if the regulatory work is completed and interoperability models are assessed in less than two years.
+Stakeholders recognise the additional risks of mistaken or fraudulent payments through the use of unverified bank account numbers in the current system and expect these to be addressed in the regulatory/governance framework.
+Stakeholder feedback is further considered at paragraph 5.100.
+2 We recommend the establishment of a new corporate body to provide nationally focused skills and resources, and that funding be raised from property buyers and sellers, with state and territory governments continuing their contributions and with ELNOs and subscribers meeting the direct costs attributed to oversight of their operations.